rfjakob/earlyoom/MANPAGE.md

 WARNING: `EARLYOOM_NAME` can contain spaces, newlines, special characters and is controlled by the user, or it can be empty!
 Make sure that your notification script can handle that!

+#### -P /PATH/TO/SCRIPT
+Run the given script for each process killed, beforehand.
+Must be an absolute path.

+See `-N`, it behaves in the same way except being run before the process is killed.

+Note that there is a small delay (200 milliseconds) in killing the chosen victim to give some room for this program to be spawned and do something meaningful.
+The invoked program has to be very fast to gather information from the running process before it gets killed.

+Any such delay, and the extra resources taken by the spawned process, always take some toll and further stress the already stressed system.
+Therefore, the invoked process should be as lean and fast as possible.

 #### -g
 Kill all processes that have same process group id (PGID) as the process